Lumorix-studios/Neo/README.md

 ## Project Status

-AgenticCoder is currently in **beta**.
+NEO is currently in **beta**.

 The project was started in **May 2026** and is under active and continuous development.
 Features, APIs, architecture, platform support, and the interface may change frequently as development progresses.

-AgenticCoder is intended to be **constantly developed and improved**, with ongoing work focused on new capabilities, performance improvements, additional platform support, interface refinement, and overall stability.
+NEO is intended to be **constantly developed and improved**, with ongoing work focused on new capabilities, performance improvements, additional platform support, interface refinement, and overall stability.

 Because the application is currently in beta, some functionality may be incomplete or subject to change between releases.